Academic Concern, Conditional Standing/Dismissal and Readmission

 Upon review of a student’s academic record, a Committee on Academic Standing may issue a letter of concern, which responds to academic progress that does not meet college, school or university expectations, and describes an academic plan of study that must be met in the subsequent semester.
 Students who fail to pursue a course of study prescribed by an academic standing committee, who do unsatisfactory work in the prescribed course of study, or who fail to meet other academic standards may be placed on Conditional Academic Standing or dismissed.

 Students on conditional academic standing may not register for an academic overload.
-Westminster Choir College graduate students on conditional standing are ineligible for assistantships and may become ineligible for other scholarship awards.
 Additionally, students must be removed from conditional status in order to be approved for graduation.

 Students who have not done satisfactory work may be dismissed from the University for poor scholarship at the end of any semester after an appropriate review of their scholastic records by the Committee on Academic Standing within their college or school.
-Students may also be subject to academic dismissal if their cumulative GPA falls below the required minimum for two or more consecutive semesters.
+Students may also be subject to academic dismissal if their cumulative GPA falls below the required minimum for two or more consecutive semesters, or the GPA falls below the required averages established at the freshman, sophomore, junior and senior levels.
 Academic dismissal at the end of the fall semester is effective prior to the beginning of the spring semester.
 Academic dismissal at the end of the spring semester is effective prior to the beginning of summer session II.

 Students who wish to appeal a dismissal must submit a written statement of appeal to the academic dean of their college or school within 10 days from the date on their letter of dismissal.
 All appeals submitted by the deadline will receive consideration by the appropriate academic standing committee.